Upsylon/predictor/README.md

     - my_theme()
     - oos_simulation

-To understand their way of working and the arguments, please refer to the help of the concerned functions.
+To understand their way of working and the arguments, please refer to the help page of the concerned functions.